 Aluminum windows are competing with uPVC windows and often become a choice product of many homeowners.
-When it comes to finishing of aluminum windows, there are several options available in the industry.
+When it comes to finishing aluminum windows, there are several options available in the industry.

 Colour range and physical properties of anodized profiles